 ~/.ssh/id_rsa.pub contains the protocol version 2 RSA public key for authentication

-Generating key without any parameter is very easy.
-This will generate with default values and options a key.
-This will take 3 step just enter after issuing the
+Generating keys without any parameter is very easy.
+This will generate default values and options a key.
+This will take 3 steps just enter after issuing the

 Set Key File Name and Path

 Now we will specify the path key files to be saved.
 We do not enter a path if we want to use default path which is